orbeon/orbeon-forms-doc/xforms/tutorial/bookcast/basics.md

 The above requires some explanations:

-* The `<xf:bind>` element is used to assign so-called _Model Item Properties_ (or _MIPs_) to XForms instance nodes (typically XML elements or attributes).
+* The `<xf:bind>` element is used to assign so-called [_Model Item Properties_][19] (or _MIPs_) to XForms instance nodes (typically XML elements or attributes).
 Such properties include whether a field is required, read-only, or visible; whether the field has to satisfy a certain constraint or be of a particular type; and whether the field is a calculated value.
 * Here we use the `required` attribute, which determines whether a field is, well, required, that is, whether it has to be filled out by the user.
 * Much like `<xf:group>` in the controls, `<xf:bind>` elements can be nested.
 * `<xf:bind>` uses a `ref` attribute, which allows pointing at more than one node using a single XPath expression.